Clinician Leadership in Quality and Safety Scholarly Concentration

 Classes are held in person five times per year.
 Mentors will be assigned at the mandatory orientation (mid-April every year).
 Orientation serves as the first class for the year, and will be used to review expectations and review the content of the course.

-Prerequisites: Quality and Safety elective (on-line) and Physicians Engaged in Quality and Safety (PEQS) course (via LMS, contact PLQS Course Manager for assistance).
+Prerequisites: Quality and Safety elective (on-line) and Physicians Engaged in Quality and Safety (PEQS) course (via LMS, contact CLQS Course Manager for assistance).
 Prerequisites must be complete prior to Orientation.

 Applications are due around mid-January.
 Information about scholarly concentrations can be found here.